slackapi/python-slack-sdk/docs/content/legacy/real_time_messaging.md

 `bot` scope).

 If you already have a classic Slack app, you can use those credentials.
-If you don\'t and need to use the RTM API, you can [create a classic Slack app](https://api.slack.com/apps?new_classic_app=1).
+If you don't and need to use the RTM API, you can [create a classic Slack app](https://api.slack.com/apps?new_classic_app=1).
 You can learn more in the [API documentation](https://api.slack.com/authentication/basics#soon).

-Also, even if the Slack app configuration pages encourage you to upgrade to the newer permission model, don\'t upgrade it and keep using the
+Also, even if the Slack app configuration pages encourage you to upgrade to the newer permission model, don't upgrade it and keep using the
 \"classic\" bot permission.

 ## Connecting to the RTM API